xzhou110/Airbnb/README.md

 - Topic Modeling

 ### Learning and Recommended Next Steps:
-- Build a recommender system based on users' selection
+- Build a recommender system based on users' criteria